ivanvalchuk/insider-qa-tech-task/Insider QA tech task -the latest version 2 2.md

 - Check that the pencil lead does not wear off, nor does it thin quickly while drawing / writing.
 - Check that the eraser head does not wear off quickly while erasing notes / sketches written by the pencil.

+### 2. On the Main page of https://www.hepsiburada.com/ you can see the different Recommendations section with different products.
+These sections are also shown on Product Detail and Cart pages.
+What are these product suggestions, what is the rule for listing these products and showing them to the user?
+Full analysis is expected here.

+Product suggestions are served with the help of the recommendation algorithms.
+In this case, the product recommendations are made based on site bestsellers and general site data on products and visitors listing the products which are popular on the website.
+Seasonal products are also analyzed and taken into account, e.g. the "bikini".
+The most viewed products are presented in the "Şu an çok bakılıyor" section.
+The bestsellers of the week are served under the "Haftanın çok satanları" section.
+The premium offers are shown in the "Premium fırsatları" section.
+The best sellers of daily essensitals are displayed under "Günlük ihtiyaçlarda çok satanlar".

+The description of the other product recommentations sections:
+ - Popüler ürünlerden seçtik: shows products popular on the website based on general site data on products and visitors.
+ - En Avantajlı Ürünler: shows products which have the best price with regard to the quality / price ratio including promotions.
+ - Süper Fiyat, Süper Teklif: shows products with the lowest prices including discounts and promotions.
+ - Popüler ürünlerden seçtik: this seems like a bug as this section gets duplicated twice: https://app.screencast.com/KhnJDJJwXUhIR
+ - Herkes bu ürünlerin peşinde: shows products which are the most needed based on general site data on products and visitors.
+ - product categories (Bikini, Runner, Giyim, Çanta) list products, which are the most purchased on the website based on general site data on products and visitors.
+ - "Popüler kategorilere özel indirimler": shows special discounts on popular product categories.